Patrick-Cole/pygmi/README.rst

    conda install pillow
    conda install setuptools

-Please notice the version of numba.
-Older versions can cause PyGMI to crash on startup.

 Alternatively if you use environments you can simply use the following command:

-   conda create -n pygmi2 scipy numba=0.42.1 gdal pandas matplotlib numexpr numpy setuptools pillow pyopengl scikit-learn
+   conda create -n pygmi2 scipy numba gdal pandas matplotlib numexpr numpy setuptools pillow pyopengl scikit-learn

 Once this is done, download pygmi, extract it to a directory, and run it from its root directory with the following command: